-Mark has been a governor since 1998 when he first joined Polehampton Junior School then became a parent governor at Kendrick School in Reading in 2004.
-In 2010 he joined the Interim Executive Board at Shinfield St Mary’s Junior School where he became Chair and led the school out of Special Measures to Good in December 2013.
-Mark ensured his successor was well established as the new Chair before leaving that governing body in July 2014.
+Mark has been a governor since 1998 when he first joined Polehampton Junior School.
+He then became a parent governor at Kendrick School in Reading in 2004, subsequently joining the Interim Executive Board at Shinfield St Mary’s Junior School in 2010 where he became Chair and led the school out of Special Measures to Good in December 2013.

-Mark was appointed as Chair of Governors by the local authority in September 2013 and has supported the school’s journey from ‘Requiring Improvement’ to ‘Good’ as judged by Ofsted in September 2014.
+In September 2013 Mark was elected Chair of Governors at Whiteknights as the local authority governor, supporting and challenging the school’s journey from ‘Requiring Improvement’ to ‘Good’ as judged by Ofsted in September 2014.

 Governor Services asked Mark to support other governors in Wokingham and he does this by acting as a mentor to new Chairs of Governors.
-He is a Governor at Lambs Lane Primary School, and is also an independent education consultant.
-He has recently become an accredited National Leader of Governance (NLG), and is the first governor to achieve this in the Borough; this means he is involved in a variety of work with Governing Bodies across England.
+He is a National Leader of Governance, and also an independent education consultant undertaking governance reviews of other school boards locally.

 Mark’s huge contribution to school governance was recognised in the summer of 2014 when he was awarded an MBE for services to governance, and he also has a book published entitled ‘Effective School Governance’.

 - - 28 years in education; 19 years as a senior leader

 - - Principal of large secondary school (OFSTED ‘Good’)

 - - Eight years as a primary school governor

 - - Former PIXL Club Board Member and Associate (2008-2017)

 - - Former Chair of LSCB Committee on Learning and Professional Development (2016-17)